RyanWei/TPC-DS/README.md

 - `MEDIUM_STORAGE`: `catalog_returns` and `store_returns`
 - `LARGE_STORAGE`: `catalog_sales`, `inventory`, `store_sales`, and `web_sales`

+Table distribution keys are defined in `../03_ddl/distribution.txt`, you can modify tables' distribution keys by changing this file.
+You can set the distribution method to hash with colunm names or "REPLICATED".

 ### Execution

 Running the benchmark as a background process: